 The Fostering Network has produced a Guide to the Education of Looked After Children in England as part of our All You Need to Know series, to help foster carers do all they can to help children and young people succeed.
 It covers the following areas:

 - the role of the foster carer in education

 - the role of the designated teacher and virtual school head

 You can purchase our Guide to the Education of Looked After Children, England online.

 The guide is available to members of The Fostering Network for the discounted price of £12.50 or digitally for £4.99.

 Talking about Higher Education Factsheet

 Foster carers are ambitious for the children they foster.
-As a key influencer in young people’s lives, foster carers play a major role in the decision making process, along with teachers, advisers and their peers.
-Some young people may find it hard to think of their future and make plans due to an underlying problem is that they believe there is little point in planning for the future.
+As a key influencer in young people’s lives, foster carers play a major role in the decision-making process, along with teachers, advisers, and their peers.
+Some young people may find it hard to think of their future and make plans due to an underlying problem of believing there is little point in planning for the future.
 The first step should be to make them believe they can change their future and with your help, it can happen!